tee3/homedir/README.md

 # homedir

-This project contains a system to set up a system to a usable state for my purposes.
-This includes installing system packages (if required) as well as setting up a home directory and user-specific packages.
+This project contains an approach to maintain several systems with a minimum of fuss.
+To accomplish this, there are scripts to install system packages (if required), set up a home directory for a user, and install user-specific packages.
+Configurations for many programs are installed by default and some programs are handled specially.

+This supports all UNIX and Windows platforms.
+Other platforms may or may not work depending on their approach to user configuration and support for Python.

-This is intended to be tracked using git and shared across multiple machines and so should be designed to work well across different types of systems that support Python and the various programs.
+The home directory is intended to be tracked using git and shared publicly.
+It is intended to be used unchanged across multiple machines and so should be designed to work well across different types of systems that support Python and the various programs.
+Sensitive information is provided for by including hooks to local files that are are not included in the shared repository.

 # rationale

-This is a very simple way of keeping configurations consistent across systems.
+Keeping the configuration of several systems consistent is challenging.
+There are some high-level tools for doing so, but are complicated to set up.
+This intends to be a fairly straightforward approach to the problem.

 # overview